oisin/slidenotes/README.md

 This was a sad obsession of mine for a few hours, and now, thankfully, it's over.
 You can get to a running version of the application at [slidenotes.heroku.com](http://slidenotes.heroku.com).
 The code doesn't do any capture of visits or anything like that, it's just a fast hack.

+*update* : the notes seem to work now so you probably don't need this at all, yay, etc.